TomBebbington/awe/README.md

 ## Making the `Engine`

 The `Engine` is the what encapsulates all the components and systems contained in the project.
-To construct it, you call `Entity.build(...)` with the entities and systems you want it to have.
+To construct it, you call `Engine.build(...)` with the entities and systems you want it to have.

 ``` haxe